I’ve been wanting to make a new on-the-go protein bar for a while, and after some tweaking and testing it’s ready for you!

 - Add almond butter and vanilla extract, and blend again til smooth.

-- Add acai, organifi, cacao and protein powder and blend one final time.
+- Add acai, Berry Green Protein and cacao powder and blend one final time.

 - Prep a 9×9″ baking dish with coconut or olive oil.